paladin-t/b8/docs/manual.md

 You can edit colors of palette by right clicking on it.

 All map assets in a cartridge use a shared tiles asset as reference.
+You'll be asked to specify the size of a tile when creating first map asset for a cartridge.

 To open and edit a tiles asset, open an existing map asset first, then click the `Edit` button on the top-left corner of a map editor.